Urinary discomfort and pain

 -

-See a doctor if symptoms last more than 3 days, worsen, or are accompanied by fever, back pain, or blood in the urine.
+Symptoms last more than 3 days, worsen, or are accompanied by fever, chills, back/flank pain, nausea, vomiting, or blood in the urine—these may indicate a more serious infection.